Blessthefall: Hollow Bodies (2012–2014)

-To Those Left Behind, Hard Feelings and disbandment (2015–2022)
+To Those Left Behind, Hard Feelings and hiatus (2015–2020)

 On May 1, 2015, the band announced they were working on a new album.
 On June 11, 2015, they announced that it would be titled To Those Left Behind.
 It was released on September 18, 2015.
 On July 14, the band released the official audio for the song "Up in Flames" from the album.
 On August 4, the band announced the release date of their second single, "Walk on Water", which was released on August 7 along with the online preorders.

 On September 28, 2016, the band announced they were touring with Crown the Empire, New Years Day, and Too Close to Touch.
 The band was announced on March 22, 2017, to be playing on Warped Tour 2017.
 On January 26, 2018, they announced they have signed a new record deal with Rise Records.
 Their sixth studio album, Hard Feelings, was released through Rise Records, on March 23.

-On August 17, 2018, drummer Matt Traynor announced he will be departing from the band, citing his family being the main reason, after their headlining Hard Feelings tour with The Word Alive.
+On August 17, 2018, drummer Matt Traynor announced he would be departing from the band after their headlining Hard Feelings tour with The Word Alive, citing his family as the main reason.

 After a ten year anniversary tour for Witness in the latter half of 2019, the band ceased to update their social media accounts, with the last tweet being posted on January 9, 2020.
 In December 2022, the four remaining members removed the band from their personal social media profiles, implying the band had come to a quiet end.

+Return and Gallows (2023–present)

+On May 22, 2023, the band announced their return and released their first piece of new material in five years.
+The single, titled "Wake the Dead", was released on May 23, and the band announced a 10-year anniversary tour for their Hollow Bodies album, with Caskets, Kingdom of Giants, and Dragged Under to take place throughout August and September in the US and Canada.

+On August 22, 2024, the band released the single, titled "Drag Me Under" featuring the band, Alpha Wolf, on their YouTube channel through Rise Records.

+On June 17, 2025, the band released another single, "mallxcore", along with the official announcement of the album Gallows, which was released on September 5, 2025.